ksdesportes/arduino-parsons/index.markdown

 Pretend you have a potentiometer set up on Pin A1.
 Rearrange the blocks below so they initialize the pin as an input, and you read and print the value from the potentiometer pin.

-## Reading & Printing a Potentiometer High Level
+## Reading & Printing a Potentiometer High-Level
 <div id="sortableTrash" class="sortable-code"></div>
 <div id="sortable" class="sortable-code"></div>
 <div style="clear:both;"></div>